JuDFTteam/best-of-atomistic-machine-learning-analysis/analysis-notes/timeseries_extrapolation_PRD.md

    - For each project, extract category and labels from that CSV file
    - In all other files, override the project's category and labels there if it exists, else add it as new row

-4. **Extrapolation Phase**
+4. **Extrapolation Phase Preparation**
-   - Create a date sequence for the extrapolation region based on the specified timestep unit
+   - Create a date sequence for the extrapolation region [x,y] with date intervals based on the specified timestep unit
+     - The first date, x, is the earliest project creation date, the last date must be smaller than the first CSV file date, y
    - For each date in the extrapolation sequence:
-     - Create a new CSV file with the a stripped down structure of the original files
+     - Create a new CSV file with a stripped down structure of the original files
      - Columns: `name`, `homepage`, `y_property`, `category`, `labels`
-     - Rows: Fill with unique project keys (name, homepage), other fields empty
+     - Rows: Fill with unique project keys (name, homepage),
+       - Fill project's category and label from the project-(category, labels) collection from the "previous step"

 5. **Synthesis Phase**
    - Combine the original and extrapolated CSV files